Convert OPUS to VOC

 The VOC file extension, short for "Voice", is an audio file format developed by Creative Labs for their SoundBlaster sound cards.
 VOC files store audio clips, sound effects, and instrument sounds, often used in DOS-based games and applications.
 These files are compressed to reduce size and contain a 26-byte header followed by data blocks with audio information.
 The format gained popularity in the 1990s but declined with the advent of more versatile formats like WAV.
 VOC files are still supported by various audio software for playback and conversion.

-Wait for the converter to finish and download your VOC audio.
+Wait for the converter to finalize, then access your VOC audio.

 Trim & cut OPUS and convert it to VOC.